Steve Bain

 When a strong US Dollar exports inflation to other countries, it presents several challenges:

-• Lost Competitiveness: Higher import costs for raw materials and commodities can impact the competitiveness of domestic industries, particularly manufacturing.
-This can lead to potential trade imbalances, and particularly so in countries that export relatively less to US consumers.
+• Lost Competitiveness - Higher import costs for raw materials and commodities can impact the competitiveness of domestic industries, particularly manufacturing.
+This can lead to potential trade imbalances.

 The depreciation of the Brazilian real from 2010 to 2016 against major currencies, such as the US dollar, led to higher prices for imported goods.
 Additionally, supply disruptions, such as droughts affecting agricultural production, have further contributed to imported inflation since more expensive food imports had to replace domestic food products.